MrMonotone/nakama-docs/docs/swift-ios-client-guide.md

     .build();
 ```

-Every error in the Java client implements the `"NakamaError"` class.
+Every error in the Swift client implements the `"NakamaError"` class.
 It contains details on the source and content of an error:

 ```swift

 ```

 ## Full example